zwippie/node-palo/README.md

 Node_palo is a database module that connects to a Jedox PALO OLAP (online analytical processing) database server.
-Designed for use with [node.js](http://nodejs.org), it's easy to implement in a project with middleware like [express](http://expressjs.com/) to create (complex ajax driven) webapplications aimed at data analysis or reporting.
+Designed for use with [node.js](http://nodejs.org), it's easy to implement in a project with middleware like [express](http://expressjs.com/) to create (single page) webapplications aimed at data analysis, budgetting or reporting.

-Jedox PALO is an in memory online analytical processing (MOLAP) database that is available with both an open source or a commercial license.
+Jedox PALO is an in memory online analytical processing (MOLAP) database that is available with both an open source and a commercial license.
 Node_palo is tested with a default compile of the latest open source version of [PALO](http://sourceforge.net/projects/palo).

 ## Usage

-Node_palo is pretty straightforward.
-In it's basic form you only supply a URL for the palo server:
+Create the most basic palo server proxy application

     var palo = require('palo');
     paloUrl = 'http://localhost:7777/server/login?user=test&password=test';
     palo.get(paloUrl);

-Output:
+Result:

     0GTs;3600;